kianorr/kianorr.github.io/content/english/books/parable_of_the_talents.md

 ---
 title: "Parable of the Talents"
 draft: false
+summary: There's a lot of emphasis on education; the parable of the talents is basically a story about how one should spread and teach others their talents, rather than keep them for themselves.
+This is also a core value of Earthseed.
+There is a big emphasis on education because without it
 ---

 ### education
 There's a lot of emphasis on education; the parable of the talents is basically a story about how one should spread and teach others their talents, rather than keep them for themselves.
 This is also a core value of Earthseed.
 There is a big emphasis on education because without it

 ### change